aikijuanma/juanma.xyz/index.md

 </div>

 <div class="show" id="en" lang="en" markdown="1">
   I'm an independent developer from Barcelona.
 I build public and private web applications for companies and institutions.
 Also, I write {code}, make things with pixels, and tweak systems for fun.
-I’ve had the privilege of working with many great collaborators, like:<br>
+Since Oct 2021 I'm happily working for [eDreams ODIGEO](https://www.edreamsodigeo.com/).
+Before that I’ve had the privilege of working with many great collaborators, like:<br>
   ¶<br>
   [AEPJ](https://www.jewisheritage.org/ "European Association for the Preservation and Promotion of Jewish Culture and Heritage"), [Aikido Musubi](https://aikidomusubi.com/ "Aikido Musubi"),